Faculty research interests

 My research group works with:

-- Detection methods for biomolecules in novel matrixes, cortisol in hair, for example;
+- Using detection methods to measure stress biomolecules in novel matrixes, such as cortisol in hair;

 Martha D. Bruch